chromaui/chromatic-docs/integrations.md

 The `event` name is constant, but the `build` data will vary.

+#### How to integrate custom webhooks

+Chromatic will make a post request with the above body to the designated webhook URL.
+That gives you flexibility to catch the webhook response and customize it to fit the service you're integrating with.

+Most customers set up a simple proxy app to customize the webhook message.
+Here's a [sample project](https://github.com/chromaui/gitlab-webhook-proxy) that uses an Express server as a proxy.

 ### Signed Webhooks

 Chromatic supports signed webhooks, here is example code of how to handle them: [signed-webhook-examples](https://github.com/chromaui/signed-webhook-examples).
 Please contact us via in-app chat or <a href="mailto:support@chromatic.com?Subject=Signed%20webhooks">email</a> to enable signed webhooks on your account.